xlladdins/xll/docs/Excel4MacrosQ-S.md

 </tbody>
 </table>

-Sheet\_name    is the name of a sheet that contains the scenario for which you want information.
+Sheet\_name&nbsp;&nbsp;&nbsp;&nbsp;is the name of a sheet that contains the scenario for which you want information.
 If sheet\_name is omitted, it is assumed to be the active sheet.

 Return to [top](#Q)